FaizaanAlFaisal/CAO-Hardware-Project/ESP32-Test-Programs.md

-# This document contains the basic programs I created for the sake of testing the ESP32 and getting familiar working with hardware
+# Test Programs - Blinking LED & PushButton Controlled LED

-# Basic Blinking LED
+This document contains the basic programs I created for the sake of testing the ESP32 and getting familiar working with hardware

-A basic program to figure out basic funtionality of the ESP32 (made on wokwi.com)
+# Blinking LED

 ![image](https://user-images.githubusercontent.com/101617018/158307483-29a3b5f9-1893-4aa4-b81d-ec9ce512d9ee.png)